Reviewed by Clare Waismann, RAS / SUDCC

 What are the Differences Between Medication-Assisted Treatment (MAT) and Medically Assisted Detox (MAD)?

-As the U.S. continues to struggle with the devastation of this ongoing opioid epidemic, the current demand for effective and comfortable medically-assisted detox continues to grow exponentially.
+As the U.S. continues to struggle with the devastation of this ongoing opioid epidemic, the current demand for effective and comfortable medically-assisted detox grows exponentially.
 While overdose has reduced the national life expectancy, the deaths of so many young adults have also left thousands of orphans for grandparents to take care of.
 Substance abuse continues to be a significant public health and safety crisis.

 To effectively combat this nationwide drug and alcohol abuse emergency, it is paramount that we provide access to safe and reputable medically-assisted detoxification programs.
-Society’s distrust regarding drug treatment and recovery programs generally stems from misinformation and dishonest business practices from less than reputable companies.
+Society distrusts drug treatment and recovery programs generally stem from less than reputable companies’ misinformation and dishonest business practices.
 A significant first step in ending the addiction epidemic is unraveling the misconceptions by increasing education regarding safe and effective medical detox options and individualized mental health care.

 Is Suboxone and Methadone Part of a Medically-Assisted Detox?